bpangburn/swingset/swingset/README.md

     (f) allows addition and deletion of records
     (g) allows deletion of multiple, non-consecutive records (h) allows data entry "masks" to be applied to text columns
-7. Formatted fields for various types like currency, percent, SSN, date etc.
+7. formatted fields for various types like currency, percent, SSN, date etc.

 More information on SwingSet is available from: https://github.com/bpangburn/swingset